edasarl/express-notemplate/README.md

 Only page-bound scripts can listen to these events:

 * $(document).ready(function() {})
   the usual document.ready event.
-  Modifying DOM before that event is unsupported.
-  Use notemplate.ready to do just that.
 * $(document).on('data', function(e, obj) {})
   obj can be the options object given by express to template engines render method.
   It can also be a simple object received through other channels (say a message from a websocket connection).
   It is advised to check for existence of obj.mydatakey before trying to use it.
   Listener arguments : e, locals

 New in version 0.1.19: page-bound scripts have allowed to use XMLHttpRequest